Oxalis violacea (Violet Wood Sorrel)

 Leaves are basal, palmately compound in 3s, about 1 inch across.
 Leaflets are generally heart-shaped with the lobed end at the tip (obcordate), toothless and hairless except a few sparse hairs sometimes along the midrib on the underside.
 Leaflets fold up at night and spread out during the day.
 Leaf stalks are up to 4 inches long, hairless, and green or purplish.
 Leaflets may also turn purplish in response to weather conditions.

 This is the only lavender-flowered wood sorrel in Minnesota.
-Most similar is Mountain Wood Sorrel (Oxalis acetosella, formerly O. montana), which has white flowers with pink lines and is present only in the Arrowhead counties while O. violacea is present in much of the rest of the state, the two not overlapping in their ranges.
-The DNR considers O. acetosella an introduced species in Minnesota, though it is native in northern Wisconsin.
+Most similar is Mountain Wood Sorrel (Oxalis montana or O. acetosella), which has white flowers with pink lines and is present only in the Arrowhead counties while O. violacea is present in much of the rest of the state, the two not overlapping in their ranges.
 Violet Wood Sorrel can do well in a sunny home garden if there is not a lot of competition from taller plants and has well-drained soil.

 Please visit our sponsors

 Photos by K. Chayka taken at Strandness Prairie, Pope County, and Interstate State Park, Chisago County.
-Photos courtesy Peter M. Dziuk taken at Whitewater Wildlife Mangement Area, Winona County, and Lost Valley SNA, Washington County.
+Photos by Peter M. Dziuk taken at Whitewater Wildlife Mangement Area, Winona County, Lost Valley SNA, Washington County, and in Renville County.

 Have you seen this plant in Minnesota, or have any other comments about it?